Call Center Business Plan Template

 [Company Name] is uniquely qualified to succeed due to the following reasons:

-- The management team has a track record of success in the tow truck business.
+- The management team has a track record of success in the customer service and call center industries.

-- The tow truck business is a proven business and has succeeded in communities throughout the United States.
+- The call center business is a proven, successful business in the United States.

 Financial Highlights